When is a 401(k) to IRA rollover taxed?

 For a taxpayer in the highest federal tax bracket – 37% – a $10,000 401(k)-to-Roth rollover could cost you $3,700 in taxes.
 Ouch!

-To avoid this, the key is to ensure you’re rolling your 401(k) to an account of the same tax status; that is, a pre-tax account must be rolled into another pre-tax account.
+To avoid this, the key is to ensure you’re rolling your 401(k) retirement account to an IRA account of the same tax status; that is, a pre-tax account must be rolled into another pre-tax account.
 As an example, a traditional, pre-tax 401(k) could be seamlessly rolled into a traditional, pre-tax IRA at an institution of your choice – all with zero tax consequence.
+If you’re unsure what the tax status is of your 401(k), you can contact the plan administrator of your old employer plan to verify.

 Another way to avoid taxes altogether (at least until you withdraw at retirement age) is to simply leave your 401(k) plan where it is under your old employer’s administration.
-This is one sure-fire way to avoid taxes.
+This is one surefire way to avoid taxes.
 The downside is that your old 401(k) plan may be laden with high fees and fewer (and sometimes worse) investment options, both of which can cost you big time in the long run.
+This is why many people choose to roll over into an account at a new financial institution.

 How much will you pay in taxes on a 401(k) to Roth IRA rollover?